Towards the Child Friendly City

 Children’s rights in the built environment

-A new international conference on children’s rights in the built environment will be held in Bristol on 27-29 November 2019, hosted by Bristol City Council and curated by the European Network for Child Friendly Cities and partners.
+A new international conference on children’s rights in the built environment was held in Bristol on 27-29 November 2019, hosted by Bristol City Council and curated by the European Network for Child Friendly Cities and partners.

 ‘Children in cities need a variety of places in which to play and to learn … an unspecified, outdoor home base from which to play, to hang around in and to help form their notions of the world.’

-As children take centre stage in the movement for sustainable living, this event will be an opportunity to explore how the public realm is responding.
-This three-day international conference is for all those engaged in research, policy and practice in the built environment sectors; it is for practitioners and advocates working with children and young people to champion their rights as citizens and stakeholders in shared public space; and it is for developers and planners who want to meet the needs of their youngest residents.
+As children take centre stage in the movement for sustainable living, this event was an opportunity to explore how the public realm is responding.
+This three-day international conference was for all those engaged in research, policy and practice in the built environment sectors; it was for practitioners and advocates working with children and young people to champion their rights as citizens and stakeholders in shared public space; and it was for developers and planners who want to meet the needs of their youngest residents.

 A cutting-edge programme

-The programme will highlight the latest research, policy initiatives and practice innovations from the range of sectors impacting on children in the urban environment, including planning, traffic, transport and housing, as well as play, youth, parks and leisure.
-A rich mix of keynote speakers, expert panels – including children and young people (the real experts) – engaging workshops and inspiring field trips will be supplemented by the all-important networking opportunities of the conference dinner and reception, each included in the delegate ticket.
+The programme highlighted the latest research, policy initiatives and practice innovations from the range of sectors impacting on children in the urban environment, including planning, traffic, transport and housing, as well as play, youth, parks and leisure.
+A rich mix of keynote speakers, expert panels – including children and young people (the real experts) – engaging workshops and inspiring field trips were supplemented by the all-important networking opportunities of the conference dinner and reception, each included in the delegate ticket.

 An international network

 The European Network for Child Friendly Cities was the sector specialist partner in the international Child in the City conferences until 2017, curating events in cities such as London, Florence, Rotterdam and Zagreb.
 Towards the Child Friendly City was the first in the network’s new series of independent, not-for-profit events.